mezzio/mezzio/docs/book/features/router/interface.md

     /**
      * Create an instance representing a route success from a Route instance.
      *
-     * This method was introduced in zend-expressive-router 1.3, and should
+     * This method was introduced in mezzio-router 1.3, and should
      * be used for generating an instance indicating a route success from
      * that version forward.
      *